squid-cache/squid-cache.github.io/Features/Authentication.rst

 ''Authorization'' request header.

-If Squid gets a request and the ''http_access'' rule list gets to a ''proxy_auth'' ACL, Squid looks for the ''Authorization'' header.
+If Squid gets a request and the ''http_access'' rule list gets to a ''proxy_auth'' ACL or an external ACL with ''%LOGIN'' parameter, Squid looks for the ''Authorization'' header.
 If the header is present, Squid decodes it and extracts a username and password.

 If the header is missing, Squid returns an HTTP reply with status 407 (Proxy Authentication Required).
-The user agent (browser) receives the 407 reply and then prompts the user to enter a name and password.
+The user agent (browser) receives the 407 reply and then attempts to locate the users credentials.
+Sometimes this means a background lookup, sometimes a popup prompt for the user to enter a name and password.
 The name and password are encoded, and sent in the ''Authorization'' header for subsequent requests to the proxy.